librity/ft_born2beroot/README.md

 I really wanted to finish the config process and have a working node, but I learned a lot about bitcoin during the process.
-I'm sure I'll be running a full node when I get some better hardware (I'm obsessed with blockchain and crypto if you haven't noticed yet).
+I'll run a full node whenever I get some better hardware (I'm obsessed with blockchain and crypto if you haven't noticed yet).

 ### Tor **Bridge** Relay